siddhartha-komodo/slate/source/includes/_001-introduction.md

 To learn more via the terminal about a specific API command, execute:

-`komodo-cli help [API COMMAND]`
+`komodo-cli help API_COMMAND`

-For more information about creating and interacting with asset chains, please visit our [full asset-chain creation documentation here](https://docs.komodoplatform.com/komodo/create-Komodo-Assetchain.html).
+For more information about creating and interacting with asset chains, please visit our [asset-chain creation documentation](#komodo-asset-chain-basics).

 Follow this link to find information on [accessing the coin daemon remotely](#accessing-the-coin-daemon-remotely).